pedrycz/token-basket/README.md

 ### Transfer

-Transfers and operations connected to allowance are intended to be the most optimized.
-They shouldn't use more gas than analogical operations for other ERC20 (BEP20) tokens, usually **between 25,000 and 65,000**.
+Transfers and operations related to allowance are intended to be the most optimized.
+They shouldn't use more gas than analogical operations for other simple ERC20 (BEP20) tokens, usually **between 25,000 and 65,000**.

 ### Burning